joshdurbin/joshdurbin.net/content/posts/2020-5-redis-graph-product-recommendation-opencypher.md

     - In the final "match with" we take the three inputs and create a path from the passed `prod` from a `person`-labeled node via the `view`-typed edge with an alias `v`.

     The final return statement returns the product name along with each value.

+    Executed:

     ```
     127.0.0.1:6379> graph.query prodrec "MATCH (prod:product {id: 393})<-[c:contain]-(:order) WITH prod, count(c) as orders MATCH (prod)<-[atc:addtocart]-(:person) WITH prod, orders, count(atc) as addstocarts MATCH (prod)<-[v:view]-(:person) WITH prod, orders, addstocarts, count(v) as views return prod.name, orders, addstocarts, views"